RenOpSo2/RzX-AI-Assiten-/README.md

 🚀 Installation

-1. Download APK from Telegram
+1. Download APK from release
-2. Enable "Unknown Sources"
+2. Install And Enjoy
-3. Install and launch
+3. Join Channel Telegram For Support Admin

 ---